amojena/Interactive-Lab-Hub/Lab 5/README.md

 1. When it fails, why does it fail?
 1. Based on the behavior you have seen, what other scenarios could cause problems?

+For the most part, the prototype works almost 100% of the time.
+There are 2 occasional scenarios in which it behaves unexpectedly.
+1. The user could not be making any of the required gestures but the model predicts that the user is requesting to pause/play the current track (rare occasion).
+2. The model seems to get confused by how far the body is away from the camera.
+For example, being closer to the camera triggers the model to predict pause/play.
+My guess is that the body covers enough of the range that the camera sees and it confuses that with the two hands being raised because you can see less of the background.
+1. The user could be asking to go to the previous song and will interpret any other answer (somewhat infrequent).
+2. I am not sure about this one.
+One thing I did notice is that the light that is facing me is coming at an angle which could make the right hand be more distinct than the left in the training data.
+This would lead the left hand to sometimes be interpreted as background and use the body placement/distance mentioned above to make its prediction.

+Another flaw I tried to exploit but anticipated when training the model was stretching and weird body placement.
+Some people will stretch sitting in place and the hand/arm movement could be misintepreted by the model as a request.
+The same can happen if you are not sitting upright.
+Some body poses I attempted was leaning to either side of my chair or sitting very far back from the camera or with most of my body hanging out of the chair.
+Luckily, this all was predicted as a "neutral" position in every run I did.

 **Think about someone using the system.
 Describe how you think this will work.**
 1. Are they aware of the uncertainties in the system?
 1. How bad would they be impacted by a miss classification?
 1. How could change your interactive system to address this?
 1. Are there optimizations you can try to do on your sense-making algorithm.

+If it's the user's first time they have no reason to believe there are uncertainties.
+However, once the occasional misclassification will most likely bother the user.
+Since there will be an immediate auditory change in the environment, it will be hard to disguise the mistake - the user will notice every time there is a wrong misclassification.
+There is a tradeoff that could be done between changing the action threshold to make more accurate decisions but that could frustrate the user whenever they request to skip a song, for example, and nothing happens.
+In terms of optimization, you could spend more time recording yourself making the relevant gestures on Teachable Machine to increase the amount of training data.
+You could also experiment with adding motion sensors to the environment to recognize when each hand is moving in order to make a request.

 ### Part D
 ### Characterize your own Observant system